BackdoorAli/keylogger-defender-advanced/README.md

 ---

 **Educational use only.
-Unauthorized monitoring or scanning without consent is illegal.**
+Unauthorised monitoring or scanning without consent is illegal.**